angular/angularfire/docs/2-retrieving-data-as-objects.md

 The `FirebaseObjectObservable` is not created by itself, but through the `AngularFireDatabase` service.
 The guide below demonstrates how to retrieve, save, and remove data as objects.

+_You should retrieve data as an object when you do not plan iterating over it, to iterate over data use **Retrieving data as list** [here](3-retrieving-data-as-lists.md)._

 ## Injecting the AngularFireDatabase service

 **Make sure you have bootstrapped your application for AngularFire2.
 See the Installation guide for bootstrap setup.**